 The Primary Counselor carries out the twelve core functions of substance abuse counseling for an assigned resident caseload.
-He or she must be a self-starter who is able to multi-task and to work as an effective member of an interdisciplinary clinical team.
-Good clinical and relational skills are a must, as well as the ability to work in a faith-based residential recovery environment with female residents.
+He or she must be a self-starter who is able to multi-task and work as an effective member of an interdisciplinary clinical team.
+Good clinical and relational skills are a must, as well as the ability to work in a faith-based residential recovery environment with male residents.

 Essential Duties and Responsibilities: